mderazon/blog/content/post/generate-random-order-number.md

 I have created a small node library that uses this method to encrypt digits or other things.
 Check out the complete code if you want: [node-fpe](https://github.com/mderazon/node-fpe).

 ### Summary
-To wrap things up, here are the steps to generate a unique randomly looking order number:
+To wrap things up, here are the steps to generate an almost unique randomly looking order number:
 1. Get current Unix time (ms).
 2. Add another random digit to complete 14 digits.
 3. Encrypt with FPE
 4. Format (4-6-4)

-That's all.
-Code is available in my Github repo: https://github.com/mderazon/order-id
+Code is available at my Github repo: https://github.com/mderazon/order-id

 ### Collision probability
 The order number is not guaranteed to be unique.
-Two orders will have the same order number if they both happened in the same millisecond and also both have the same padding digit.
+Two orders will have the same order number if they both happened at the same millisecond and also both have the same padding digit.

+It's important to understand the probability for a collision to see if this can work reasonable in a real system.

 Let's divide this event into two separate probabilities and then multiply them to get the final probability:
 1. P(two orders at the same ms)